Coronavirus: Wages, sick pay and time off explained

 What if the self-employed support scheme doesn't cover me?

-In his recent Budget, Chancellor Rishi Sunak said claimants could apply for ESA straight away, rather than waiting a week.
-He also temporarily removed the minimum income floor (MIF) criteria for self-employed people - which looked at how much people could expect to earn in a month to calculate levels of universal credit.
+In his Budget, Chancellor Rishi Sunak said claimants could apply for ESA straight away, rather than waiting a week.
+He also temporarily removed the minimum income floor criteria for self-employed people - which looked at how much people could expect to earn in a month to calculate universal credit levels.

-Not having the floor self-employed people not covered by the Coronavirus Self-employment Income Support Scheme can now access universal credit in full, to receive a payment equivalent to statutory sick pay (SSP).
+Self-employed people not covered by the SEISS can now access universal credit in full, potentially allowing them to receive a payment equivalent to statutory sick pay (SSP).